FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task2.md

     "num2": 2
 }
 ```
-3. Test the endpoint with different operations like `add`, `subtract`, `multiply`, `divide` and review the output.
+3. Test the endpoint with different operations like **add, subtract, multiply, divide** and review the output.
 Use different tools to send the requests.